>

 And Jesus said unto him, Forbid him not: for he that is not against us is for us.
 (Lk.
 9:50 KJV)

-Unfortunately, the Jesus also said that whoever is not for him is against him:
+Unfortunately, Jesus also said that whoever is not for him is against him:

 He that is not with me is against me; and he that gathereth not with me scattereth abroad.
 (Matt.
 12:30 KJV)

 I for one do not equate berating other Christians with exegetical preaching.
-It's also sinful to accuse other Christians of being proud for having other views of what the Bible teaches.
+It's also sinful to accuse other Christians of being proud for having differing views of what the Bible teaches on non-essential matters.
 It was interesting to note that Moss admitted that there is no such thing as a non-denominational church, while doubling down on the fact that his church is a non-denominational church.

 I understand that planting a new church requires strong leadership.
 Pastors do not want to deal with anyone who is knowledgeable about the Bible and might question certain aspects of the ministry.
 But if a pastor is that insecure, what's the point of starting a new church?
 I noticed that there is little emphasis on studying the Bible for oneself.
 The other problem I have with the church is the use of a modern translation for preaching.
 I am not sure if the preferred translation is the ESV or the Legacy Bible.
 Either way, it is based on highly questionable textual criticism.
 If I were to use a modern translation it would be the New King James Version.
 However, I still prefer the KJV.